learn-co-students/dc_ds_04_22_19/module_2/morning warm-up/week_2/5_3_sampling_uniform.md

 `import seaborn as sns`

-### 1. create three variables coming from the uniform distribution x1 = 0.4, x2= 0.3, x3 = 0.3 (think of cumulative)
+##### 1. We want to sample 3 variables from the uniform distribution between 0 and 1 (0, 1).
+The first variable
+##### Should be picked 40% of the times, the second 30% of the times and the third 30% of the. times as well.
+(Think how you ##### can use the cumulative sum to your assistance)

+- Example: Imagine you are you are spinning a wheel with ten even sized wedges.
+Each wedge is also numbered 1-10.
+  - If you got any number between 1 to 4 you would increment var.
+1
+  - If you got any number between 5 to 7 you would increment var.
+2
+  - If you got any number between 8 to 10 you would increment var.
+3

 `uni_dict: {'x1': 0, 'x2': 0, 'x3':0}`

 `use np.random.uniform`

-### 2. run a simulation for 100000 steps.
-Sample at each step to decide which variable was picked.
-Store the results into a dictionary (uni_dict)
+##### 2. run a simulation for 100000 steps.
+Sample at each step from uniform distribution to decide which variable was picked.
+Store the results into a dictionary - incrementing the selected variable by 1 at each step.

-### 3. save the dictionary in a pkl file
+##### 3. save the dictionary in a pkl file
 - Read about pickle files!
 `use open`